SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

 one element for each associated value.
 For an example that uses a ``switch`` statement to match enumeration cases containing associated values, see :ref:`Enumerations_AssociatedValues`.

+An enumeration case pattern also matches values of that case wrapped in an optional.
+This simplified syntax lets you omit an optional pattern.
+Note that,
+because ``Optional`` is implemented as an enumeration, ``.none`` and ``.some`` can appear in the same switch as the cases of the enumeration type.

+.. testcode:: enum-pattern-matching-optional
+   :compile: true

+   -> enum SomeEnum { case left, right }
+   -> let x: SomeEnum? = .left
+   -> switch x {
+      case .left:
+          print("Turn left")
+      case .right:
+          print("Turn right")
+      case nil:
+          print("Keep going straight")
+      }
+   <- Turn left

 .. syntax-grammar::